HobnobMancer/cazy_webscraper/README.md

   --genbank_accessions GENBANK_ACCESSIONS
                         Path to a text file containing a list of GenBank accessions to retrieve data for.
-Note, accessions from the local DB will not be retrieved, only the accessions in this this file will be used. (default: None) --seq_dict SEQ_DICT   Path to a JSON file, keyed by GenBank accessions and valued by protein sequence Add seqs in file to the local CAZyme database.
-This is created by cazy_webscraper during get_gbk_seqs (default: None) --seq_file SEQ_FILE   Path to a FASTA file of protein sequences Add seqs in file to the local CAZyme database (default: None)
+Note, accessions from the local DB will not be retrieved, only the accessions in this this file will be used. (default: None) --update          Enable overwriting sequences in the database if the retrieved sequence is different (default: False)
-  -F, --file_only       Only add seqs provided via JSON and/or FASTA file.
-Do not retrieve data from NCBI (default: False) --seq_update          Enable overwriting sequences in the database if the retrieved sequence is different (default: False)

 Utility arguments:
   --batch_size BATCH_SIZE